 The post below is an excerpt from a long post by Gerald O’Driscoll Jr. and Lee Hoskins.
 The original post is “Property Rights: the Key to Economic Development.”
 The authors’ principal source is Tom Bethell, The Noblest Triumph (St. Martin’s Press, 1998).

 In his book on the history of property rights, Tom Bethell examines the neglect of property rights in the economic literature.
 He concludes that the existence of private property was a presumption that underlay the work of the classical economists.
 Its absence was unthinkable, so its importance went undefended.
 As he put it, “in the Great Britain of Adam Smith’s day, criticism of private property hardly ever found its way into print.”
 Richard Pipes agrees: “If the glorification of private property reached its apogee in England, where it enjoyed the support of a large body of private owners, it first came under frontal assault in ancient regime France.”

 Adam Smith did not neglect property rights in his legal work.
 The first lecture in his first series of lectures on jurisprudence began:

-The first and chief design of every system of government is to maintain justice: to prevent the members of society from incroaching on one another’s property, or seizing what is not their own.
-The design here is to give each one the secure and peacable possession of his own property.
+The first and chief design of every system of government is to maintain justice: to prevent the members of society from encroaching on one another’s property, or seizing what is not their own.
+The design here is to give each one the secure and peaceable possession of his own property.